-It is assumed that the customer will have a Security Policy governing the use of IT products by employees in the customer organisation.
+A.ENVIRONMENT The TOE assumes that its operational environment is a repro-room contained within a regular office environment.
+Physical access to the operational environment is restricted to S.OPERATOR and the use of IT products by employees in the customer organisation.
 The TOE assumes that the network to which it is attached is protected by security measures that are intended to prevent mal-ware, viruses and network traffic, not related to the working of the operational environment, entering the network to which it is attached.
 Although the Virus database files and various patches are kept up to date, the policy recognises that new threats emerge over time and that occasionally they may enter the environment from outside and provides measures to help limit the damage.
 The Policy will define how IT products are protected against threats originating from outside the customer organisation.
 The organisation's employees are aware of, are trained in and operate according to the terms and conditions of the policy.
 The policy also covers physical security and the need for employees to work in a security aware manner including the usage of the TOE.
 The Security Policy describes and requires a low to medium level of assurance (EAL2) for the TOE.